gagiuntoli/fermi/README.md

    cmake -DCMAKE_BUILD_TYPE=Release ..
 ```

 in the other case the compilation will not be optimized.
-We suggest to define different `build` directories if the user want different versions of the code for debugging or compare results in case of code improvements.
+We suggest to define
+different `build` directories if the user want different versions of the code

-## `Input Structure`:
+for debugging or compare results in case of code improvements.

+# Input Definition

 ```bash
 $Mesh